wai-lin/react-hook-pickers/README.md

 # React Hook Pickers

+Have you ever get tired of customizing the date and time pickers provided by the libraries?
+And you thought of building your own date picker, however you also don't have that much time or it's painful to build everything from scratch for you.
+All you just want to do is custom UI and forget about the state handling, generating the dates for each month, years, etc. But your UI/UX designers won't let you, because their design is cool.
+Here's the `react-hook-pickers` to rescue you from all the hassle.

 `react-hook-pickers` provide hooks for building Custom Date Picker UI without worrying about handling states.
 This library is inspired by [`react-hook-form`](https://react-hook-form.com/) and [`downshift`](https://www.downshift-js.com/).

 ---